swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ```
 sudo mysql -v -u root -p
 ```
-You can exit MariaDB by typing `exit`
+You can exit MariaDB by typing `exit`.

 ----------